TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 * You only need to do this once.
 If you already know the optimal read length for your data, proceed to step 3.

 * rMATS requires all reads be the same lengths.
 Things to consider when deciding:

-** Percentage of reads remaining after trimmomatic
+    * Percentage of reads remaining after trimmomatic

-** Star mapping stats
+    * Star mapping stats

-** Longer reads produce higher quality data for splicing analysis
+    * Longer reads produce higher quality data for splicing analysis

+### a.
+Create a config for trim testing

 ### If you wish to run rMATS you will need to create `rmats_pairs` input file